 Treynor Ratio Example

 Suppose you are comparing two portfolios, an Equity Portfolio and a Fixed Income Portfolio.
 You’ve done extensive research on both portfolios and can’t decide which one is a better investment.
-You decide to use the Treynor Ratio to help you select which portfolio would be a more suitable investment.
+You decide to use the Treynor Ratio to help you select the best portfolio investment.

 The Equity Portfolio’s total return is 7%, and the Fixed Income Portfolio’s total return is 5%.
-As a proxy for the risk-free rate, we use the return on U.S Treasury Bills, which was 2%.
-Now assume that the Beta of the Equity Portfolio is 1.25, and the Fixed Income Portfolio’s Beta is 0.7.
+As a proxy for the risk-free rate, we use the return on U.S Treasury Bills – 2%.
+Assume that the Beta of the Equity Portfolio is 1.25, and the Fixed Income Portfolio’s Beta is 0.7.
 From the following information, we compute the Treynor Ratio of each portfolio.

 When using the Treynor Ratio, keep in mind:

 - For negative values of Beta, the Ratio does not give meaningful values.